Kernel Data Recovery Blog

 Read time 8 minutes

 Otherwise, searching for methods regarding how to restore SQL Server database or tips to recover SQL database from suspect mode will become the only task with the highest priority in your to-do list.
-Achieving this task is a challenging endeavor due to the limited functionality of native Microsoft applications.
-They offer only a few useful features, provided that the user can access the database files, and that those files are free from corruption or damage.
+And doing so is not an easy job, as the inefficiency of native Microsoft applications leaves you with nothing but a handful of features that are only useful if the database files are accessible by the user, (and are not corrupt or damaged).

 Follow the steps given below to create SQL Server Database using Transact SQL on a disk device: